orllewin/coracle_playdate/README.md

 # Note.

 This is older code from when Lua was still new to me, you'd be better off looking at the Coracle package in the [Calx game repo](https://github.com/orllewin/playdate_calx) for a more up-to-date and better written version of this project.
-This repo will be updated with updated examples and code once Calx has shipped.
+This repo will be improved with updated examples and code once Calx has shipped.

 # Coracle for Playdate